The gaming boom is driven by different genders in different age groups

 In the younger groups (18-24, 25-34 and 35-44), the penetration of consumers who have increased their gaming time skews heavily male.
 However, for consumers aged 45 or more, it is the exact opposite with females leading the increase in games engagement.

-If you’d like to explore cross-entertainment opportunities for your particular case, don’t hesitate to drop us a line.
+If you would like to explore cross-entertainment opportunities for your particular case, do not hesitate to drop us a line.

 The discussion around this post has not yet got started, be the first to add an opinion.